 Some divorcing couples value their mental health.
 Others desire a cost-effective resolution to family law matters.

 For years, our experienced collaborative divorce attorneys have served Bergen County, NJ, families.
-At Arons & Solomon, P.A., our experienced attorneys focus their practices on divorce law.
+At Arons & Solomon Divorce Lawyers, our experienced attorneys focus their practices on divorce law.

 Your choice of a divorce lawyer can determine whether you achieve your goals.
 If you desire a low-conflict settlement agreement, your choice is critical.
 Choose a family law attorney with extensive experience in your attorney-client relationship.

 What Are the Goals of the Collaborative Divorce Process?

 In a collaborative divorce, the parties focus on polite interactions and creative solutions.
 Divorcing couples mutually agree to keep settlement negotiations confidential.
 They commit to open communication and voluntary exchange of information.

 Ordinarily, each spouse’s lawyer would only communicate with that spouse.
 But the collaborative divorce process is different.
 In a collaborative divorce, the conversation is among both spouses and their attorneys.
 It can include neutral professionals on the collaborative divorce team.

 In a collaborative divorce, divorcing couples are encouraged toward non-adversarial conflict resolution.
 The collaborative divorce team focuses its energy on inventive solutions.
 Collaborative divorce meets the needs of the divorcing couple and their family.

 What Issues Can Be Resolved Through the Collaborative Divorce Process?